 Sepsis or blood poisoning is a serious infection in the blood stream that can lead to an inflammatory response in the body.
 Common symptoms of sepsis include a high fever, flushed skin, elevated heart rate, hyperventilation, change in mental status, swelling or edema and low blood pressure.
 If not properly diagnosed and treated, it can lead to septic shock, organ failure, cardiac arrest and death.

-If you or someone close to you feels there was a delay in diagnosing or treating sepsis you may want to contact a medical malpractice lawyer or emergency room injury attorney for a free consultation and additional information.
+If you or someone close to you feels there was a delay in diagnosing or treating sepsis you may want to contact a medical malpractice lawyer for a free consultation and additional information.